wombleton/gitlaw-nz/acts/D/Defence Act 1990.md

     with intent to enable that member, either permanently or temporarily, to avoid service in the Armed Forces.

     Compare: 1971 No 52 s 70; 1988 No 88 s 13(1)

+    Section 85: amended, on 1 July 2013, by [section 413][218] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 86 False statements regarding pay or allowances, etc

-*   (1) Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $2,000 who, in New Zealand or elsewhere, makes any statement knowing it to be false, or knowingly withholds any required information, for the purpose---
+*   (1) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $2,000 who, in New Zealand or elsewhere, makes any statement knowing it to be false, or knowingly withholds any required information, for the purpose---

     *   (a) of obtaining payment of any amount by way of pay, allowance, or gratuity under this Act, whether as a dependant of a member of the Armed Forces or otherwise; or